 By Brendan O'Brien and Karen Pierog

-Lori Lightfoot, 56, the former president of independent civilian body the Chicago Police Board and a political outsider, faces Toni Preckwinkle, 72, a long-time local politician, in a runoff to become the 56th mayor of the third-largest U.S. city.
+With 51 percent of precincts counted, Lightfoot, 56, the former president of independent civilian body the Chicago Police Board, had 74 percent.
+Toni Preckwinkle, 72, a long-time local politician, had 26 percent in the runoff vote to become Chicago's 56th mayor, official results showed.

-Lightfoot would also become the first openly gay mayor in Chicago.
+Lightfoot, a former corporate lawyer and federal prosecutor, would be the first openly gay mayor in Chicago.
 She has never held political office, while Preckwinkle was a city councilwoman for almost 20 years before becoming Cook County board president in 2010.

-(Reporting by Brendan O'Brien and Karen Pierog in Chicago; Additional reporting by Bob Chiarito, Karl Plume, Mark Weinraub and Tom Polansek in Chicago; Editing by Lisa Shumaker and Matthew Lewis)
+(Reporting by Brendan O'Brien and Karen Pierog in Chicago; Additional reporting by Bob Chiarito, Karl Plume, Mark Weinraub, Julie Ingwersen and Tom Polansek in Chicago; Writing by Caroline Stauffer; Editing by Lisa Shumaker and Matthew Lewis)

 This story has not been edited by Firstpost staff and is generated by auto-feed.

 Your guide to the latest election news, analysis, commentary, live updates and schedule for Lok Sabha Elections 2019 on firstpost.com/elections.
 Follow us on Twitter and Instagram or like our Facebook page for updates from all 543 constituencies for the upcoming general elections.